 Pain or discomfort does not always occur immediately after the road traffic accident; in fact, it may take months for the symptoms to develop as the type of pain this patient suffered.

-The management plan for this patient was a course chiropractic manipulations, gentle passive stretches and muscle techniques, advice on how to use ice packs to decrease pain as well as specific exercises, when the patient showed enough improvement to do them.
+The management plan for this patient was a course chiropractic manipulations, gentle passive stretches and muscle techniques, advice on how to use ice packs to decrease pain as well as specific exercises.

-She felt “much better” by the second treatment and gradually improved with a total of nine treatments.
+She felt “much better” by the second treatment and gradually improved over the next few months.
+She only visits the clinic for yearly treatment.